 There are many successful saltwater aquariums ran this way but they do have some challenges in terms of maintenance, space to fit equipment and the biggest issue I find with these tanks is that all the equipment is visible which takes away the natural beauty of the reef you are trying to create.

-40 Gallon Breeder Aquariums are very popular standard sized aquarium as they offer a nice volume and great dimensions for a reef tank – 36″ Long x 18″ Wide x 16″ Deep.
+40 Gallon Breeder Aquariums are a very popular standard-sized aquarium as they offer a nice volume and great dimensions for a reef tank – 36″ Long x 18″ Wide x 16″ Deep.

 These are great for a first aquarium as they have all the filtration built into it and the can come with matching stands if required.
 They are usually in the smaller gallonage range for aquariums which makes them great for a beginner.